IKarbowiak/TicketSellingPlatform/README.md

 ```
 $ python manage.py runserver
 ```
 Default port for localhost server is **8000**, but you can use customize it.
-For example to run server on 7000 port you should use:
+For example to run server on **7000** port you should use:
 ```
 $ python manage.py runserver 7000
 ```

-After that got to http://127.0.0.1:8000/ (or http://127.0.0.1:7000/ if you use port 7000) in your web browser.
+After that go to http://127.0.0.1:8000/ (or http://127.0.0.1:7000/ if you use port 7000) in your web browser.
 The application is almost ready to use...

 ### Adjust ngrok
 For integration with paypal (receiving IPN - instatnt payment notification) application must be publicly accessible.
 It can be done with use of ngrok, which create secure URL for localhost server just with one commend.